ichbindas/dusk-multisig-node/README.md

         `sudo nano /home/example_user/.ssh/authorized_keys` (open the file in the text editor)

-    - Afterwards, we save and set proper permissions and add the example_user to the sudo group (probably need to be logged in from root):
+    - Afterwards, we set the proper permissions and add example_user to the sudo group:

         `sudo chmod 700 /home/example_user/.ssh`